St George's Class

 Classroom Assistant: Mrs Cox

-Welcome back to the Autumn Term and to St George's Class.
+Welcome back to the Spring Term and to St George's Class.
 Click HERE to see our topic booklet explaining what our learning will cover this half term.

 Homework will be collected in on Mondays and new spellings and timetables will go home on Tuesdays.
-Reading diaries will also be collected in on a Monday, however, pupils should still bring these in everyday.
-Thank you to all those who read with their children at home-it makes such a difference to the children's skills, enjoyment and confidence in reading!
+We also have our 'Activity Passport' homework challenges where children can embrace physical, creative and fun homework activities.
+To view these, please look below.
+Reading diaries will also be collected in on a Friday, however, pupils should still bring these in every day.
+Thank you to all those who read with their children at home - it makes such a difference to the children's skills, enjoyment and confidence in reading!
+Please click here for an electronic version of the Activity Passport.

 St George have been supporting Anti-bullying week with a range of activities and wearing odd socks!
 We had many acts of kindness from the children throughout the week.
 We celebrated using drama and freeze frame scenarios where someone had been unkind (drawn on someone's work/left someone out of a game/ignored someone) and the children had to come up with solutions to fix the bullying.
 The children also created their own posters of 'How to be a good friend' and made a friendship recipe.